Laser Cutting Design Guidelines

 Files Accepted by Our Instant Quote System:

 For laser cutting, we only accept vector files.
 We currently accept DXF (Preferred) AI (Adobe Illustrator), EPS, and DWG (more coming soon) in our automatic online quoter.
-If you design your parts in Adobe Illustrator, please send us the original (native) ai file.
+If you design your parts in non-CAD software, please send us the original (native) ai file.
 We’ll take care of the conversion on our end.

 We accept STEP files from common CAD programs such as Solidworks, but these are not eligible for instant online quoting.
 Please note that we cannot accept or process STL (mesh) files or raster-type (JPEG, TIFF, PNG, BMP) files.
 For STEP or PDF files, please request a custom quote and we’ll get back to you right away.